- How Sleep Works

 With such a diverse variety of blankets, it can be a serious chore to find the one that’s best for you.
 This guide helps narrow it down, offering you our top choices for the best blankets in several categories.
 In addition, we’ll describe the important background and shopping considerations that can help you get the most satisfaction out of your new blanket.

-The Great Bay Sherpa Stretch blanket is sold at a price that fits most budgets, and it comes with a 30-day satisfaction guarantee that allows you to return it for a refund if you aren’t happy with it for any reason.
+The Great Bay Sherpa Stretch blanket is sold at a price that fits most budgets, and it comes with a 30-day satisfaction guarantee with full refunds.

 Before you start shopping for a blanket, it helps to know about your options.
 In this section, we’ll review types of blankets, common materials, and other useful factors to consider.